mdsteinkamp/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: 500.
+Stack trace -> typo in controller create

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Syntax err unexpected end of json. render json: added to update controller

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: 404.
+Rails console -> no delete route. added :destroy